BDC Hamburger Icon

 What is a UX designer?

-A UX designer constantly seeks ways to improve your product.
+A UX designer constantly seeks ways to improve your products and services.
 They do this by amassing a deep understanding of your company and the problem you’re aiming to solve.
+This reduces the chances of product failures and other issues.

-From there, they’ll conduct in-depth user research to discover the target customer’s pain points and identify their needs.
-They’ll gather survey data, assemble focus groups, schedule individual interviews and conduct A/B testing
+UX designers conduct in-depth user research to discover the target customer’s pain points and identify their needs.
+They gather survey data, assemble focus groups, schedule individual interviews and conduct A/B testing.

-The UX designer will continue building out the offering’s design and conduct user testing to see how people interact with the product by gaining feedback.
-They’ll in turn modify the design to fix any problems that arise.
+UX designers then continue building out the offering’s design and conduct user testing to see how people interact with the product.
+By gaining feedback, they modify the design to fix any problems that arise.

 Did You Know?Did you know

 UX and user interface (UI) are similar, but UI focuses on specific design elements.
-For example, in website design, the UI would include buttons, toggles and dropdown lists.
+For example, in website design, the UI includes buttons, toggles and drop-down lists.

 5 ways a UX designer can benefit your business

 The right UX designer can help your small businesses become more efficient, user-friendly and innovative.
-If you’re still not sure you need one, here are five benefits of hiring a UX designer.
+If you’re still not sure you need one, consider these five benefits of hiring a UX designer.

 1. UX designers can think through systems.